 The Anti-Money Laundering practice provides legal and regulatory advice to all types of financial institutions and nonfinancial businesses with respect to compliance with federal and state anti-money laundering laws and regulations, including the U.S. Bank Secrecy Act as amended by the USA PATRIOT Act.
 We represent clients in criminal and regulatory government investigations.

 Our practice includes advising U.S. and global banks, securities broker-dealers, mutual funds, investment advisors, private equity funds, insurance companies, money services businesses, financial technology companies, casinos, other financial services businesses, and multinationals on how to comply with Bank Secrecy Act and anti-money laundering laws and regulations.
 We assist financial institutions and businesses in developing, enhancing and implementing enterprise-wide anti-money laundering compliance programs, including customer due diligence and enhanced due diligence, suspicious activity identification and reporting, and currency transaction reporting policies, procedures and internal controls.

-We regularly provide legal and regulatory advice with respect to the development, implementation, and enhancement of risk-based enterprise-wide anti-money laundering compliance programs, including drafting Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD) policies and procedures, and policies, procedures and internal controls that are reasonably designed to ensure compliance with suspicious activity and currency transaction reporting requirements; wire transfer and other recordkeeping requirements; and economic sanctions laws and regulations administered and enforced by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC).
+We regularly provide legal and regulatory advice with respect to the development, implementation and enhancement of risk-based enterprise-wide anti-money laundering compliance programs, including drafting Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD) policies and procedures, and policies, procedures and internal controls that are reasonably designed to ensure compliance with suspicious activity and currency transaction reporting requirements; wire transfer and other recordkeeping requirements; and economic sanctions laws and regulations administered and enforced by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC).
 In matters involving anti-money laundering and sanctions, we work closely with partners in our International Trade Practice Group's Economic and Trade Sanctions team.

-Our white collar practice group represents clients in connection with federal and state criminal money laundering and Bank Secrecy Act investigations and prosecutions, including those involving the Department of Justice, the U.S. Attorney's Offices, and the New York County District Attorney's Office.
-The group also conducts internal investigations involving money laundering and Bank Secrecy Act violations for a wide range of clients in the financial services industry and those with multinational operations.
+We represent clients in connection with federal and state criminal money laundering and Bank Secrecy Act investigations and prosecutions, including those involving the DOJ, the U.S. Attorneys' Offices, and the New York County District Attorney's Office.
+The group also conducts internal investigations involving money laundering and Bank Secrecy Act violations for a wide range of clients in the financial services industry and companies with multinational operations.